ornwipa/markov_chain/README.md

 This code repository covers two examples on how to:
 - define a transition probability matrix
 - create a discrete-time Markov chain
-- access a transition probability from one state to another
+- access a transition probability from one to the other states
 - simulate the state probability after n steps, given an initial state
 - find transient states and absorbing state
 - find the state probability at steady state